Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Arbitrary arrest or detention vs. Art 9 (1) & (2) –

-Although Australian government would justify it as a ‘lawful’ conduct, UNHRC still finds that such ‘arbitrariness’ is not absolutely ‘equated with ‘against the law’ (particularly against the domestic law) but be interpreted more broadly to include elements such as inappropriateness and injustice’.
+Although the Australian government would justify it as a ‘lawful’ conduct, UNHRC still finds that such ‘arbitrariness’ is not absolutely “equated with ‘against the law’ (particularly against domestic law) but be interpreted more broadly to include elements such as inappropriateness and injustice”.
 [23] UNHRC also expresses that ‘remand in custody pursuant to lawful arrest must not only be lawful but reasonable and necessary in all the circumstances’.
 [24]

-Another procedure in the violation of Art 9(2) of ICCPR is ‘’not to inform the reason for the detainee’s arrest’’.
-In line with s 194 of Migration Act 1958, detainee is only to be told of consequences of detention, yet not the ‘’reason’’.
+Another procedure in violation of Art 9(2) of ICCPR is ‘’not to inform the reason for the detainee’s arrest’’.
+In line with s 194 of the Migration Act 1958, the detainee is only to be told of the consequences of detention, yet not the ‘’reason’’.
 Reason, as a cause, should not be confused with ‘consequence’.

 Administrative detention and Criminal Charge vs. Art 9 (3) –